uday-rana/codeshift/README.md

 ### Options

-- `-o, --output`: Specify filename to write output to
+- `-o, --output-file`: Specify filename to write output to
 - `-t, --token-usage`: Display the number of tokens used by the AI for processing
 - `-s, --stream`: Stream the response from the LLM.
 - `-h, --help`: Display the help message explaining usage, options, and arguments